mattermost/docs/source/administration/plugins.rst

 Mattermost Integration Directory
 -----

-There are many ways to integrate Mattermost aside from plugins, and we have created a directory of integrations "recipes", some of which are scripts, plugins, or instructions on how to connect Mattermost with your Enterprise systems.
-Many are sourced from our community of customers.
+There are many ways to integrate Mattermost aside from plugins.
+We have created a directory of integrations "recipes", some of which are scripts, plugins, or instructions on how to connect Mattermost with your Enterprise systems.
+Many are sourced from our community or customers.
 You can browse the directory at `https://integrations.mattermost.com/ <https://integrations.mattermost.com/>`__.

 Security
 --------